acoulson2000/wifi-sprinkler/README.txt

 Installation:
 -------------

+Obtain the controller code and supporting webpage files from the code repository currently here: https://code.google.com/p/wifi-sprinkler

+Copy the html components from the webpages directory to the root of the SD card.
+Use Digilent's MPIDE to load the sketch, HttpServer.pde and related libraries.
+Edit configuration settings as described in Configuration section below.
+Compile and upload to uC32.\

 Configuration:
 --------------

-	** TODO - finish **
+	HttpServer.pde:
+		#define USE_OPEN_SECURITY   	0       // Only has meaning if doing WiFi, 0 -> WPA2, 1 -> Open

+		// Set to 1 if using DHCP, 0 if using a static IP

+#define USE_DHCP    0			// 0 -> Static IP, 1 -> DHCP

+		ipServer = { 192,168,1,100 };		// If using static IP, specify IP address and port
+		ptServer = 80;

+		char * szSSID       = "yournetwork";	// the name of the network to connect to

+char * szPassPhrase	= "passphrase";	// pass phrase to use with WPA2
+: has no meaning if using open security

 	In App.h, define these values:
 		#define MAX_ZONES		6		// Number of spinkler zones (solenoid valves) in your yard

-		#define MAX_EVENTS			15		// Number of events to support - must have corresponding initializations lines
+		#define MAX_EVENTS		15		// Number of events to support - must have corresponding
-											// for zones array in App.cpp
+								// initializations lines for zones array in App.cpp

-		#define FIRST_VALVE_PIN		26		// Defines the I/O pin of the first sprinkler valve solenoid - this pin, followed
+		#define FIRST_VALVE_PIN		26		// Defines the I/O pin of the first sprinkler valve solenoid - this pin,
-											// by the next 5 will control your sprinkler valves
+								// followed by the next 5 will control your sprinkler valves

 		#define MASTER_VALVE_PIN	32		// If you have a master/backflow valve, this pin  will be used to control it.

 		#define INVERT_PINS 		'Y'		// If you want Arduino pin to be HIGH for Off, set to 'Y', normally set to 'N'
 								// (my triac board uses reverse levels)
 		#define INVERT_MASTER_PIN	'Y'		// Like INVERT_PINS, but for the master valve

 		// To specify which Real Time Clock you will use, specify one of either: